JoshuaRowePhantom/Phantom.Coroutines/Documentation/early_termination_task.md

     return
         // This co_await will succeed
         co_await MySuccessfulCoroutine()
-        // This co_await will fail, and will resume the caller
+        // This co_await will not return to this coroutine at all,
-        // of MyOuterCoroutine.
+        // with MyErrorReturningCoroutine immediately resuming MyErrorHandlingCoroutine.
         + co_await MyErrorReturningCoroutine();
 }